lesro/change_unlimited/README.md

 <div class="boxBorder">

 ##### TL;DR
+* Researched how non-profit functions within different industries, how fundraising is done, the government involvement, and the structure of non-profit.
+* Coordinated with the founder to help focus business resources on enhancing social impact, by state and cities.
+* Scraped data from IRS website for all nNon-profits in the US for the year 2019 and census data for individuals through API.
+* Had to clean and wrangle with data to be able to merge the IRS non-profit dataframe with Census data frame, done by averaging the income by zip codes to match the non-profit data frame.
+* Conducted exploratory data analysis (EDA) & feature extraction.
+* Narrowed research into only analyzing 501-C-3 organizations by state and cities, concluding there was no statistical significance if income impacts revenues for NPOs within each region.
+* Concluded, NPO revenues are not impacted by individual income at national level, failing to reject the null.
+When conducting the same analysis at state and city level, we rejected the null hypothesis in several cities and states.

 #### Analysis: Are revenues for non-profit organizations impacted by household income?
 **H<sub>0</sub>:** mean of NPs’ revenue ***are the same*** in lower & upper-half of mean household income. <br>
 **H<sub>A</sub>:** mean of NPs’ revenue ***are NOT the same*** in lower & upper-half of mean household income.